-The proceeds from the World Bank expenditures as per the Legal Agreements must be journalized at the end of each month.
-The Project's Financial Management Specialist8 should ensure that all expenditures recorded in the Disbursement Journal are captured in the Government's system.
+The proceeds from the World Bank expenditures as per the Legal Agreements must be journalized weekly in accordance with accounting unit's detailed procedures once payment has been initiated.
+The Accounting procedures should state in detail the process from the initiation of the Pro Forma until the expenditure is entered and approved in the system.
+The Project's Financial Management Specialist should ensure that all expenditures recorded in the accounting system are captured in the Government's system at the Accountant General.